 BIRTH IS NOT AN ILLNESS – Fortelesa Declaration

-Recommendations from the World Health Organization 1985
+Birth recommendations from the World Health Organisation

 The recommendations are based on the principle that each woman has a fundamental right to receive proper prenatal care; that the woman has a central role in all aspects of this care, including participation in the planning, carrying out, and evaluation of the care; and that social, emotional and psychological factors are decisive in the understanding and implementation of proper prenatal care.
-They are:

 1. The whole community should be informed about the various procedures in birth care, to enable each woman to choose the type of birth care she prefers.